mozilla/kuma-lib/packages/celery/docs/cookbook/daemonizing.rst

 .. _`contrib/debian/init.d/`:
     http://github.com/ask/celery/tree/master/contrib/debian/

+.. _debian-initd-celeryd:

 Init script: celeryd
 --------------------

 :Usage: ``/etc/init.d/celeryd {start|stop|force-reload|restart|try-restart|status}``
 :Configuration file: /etc/default/celeryd

-To configure celeryd you probably need to at least tell it where to chdir when it starts (to find your celeryconfig).
+To configure celeryd you probably need to at least tell it where to change directory to when it starts (to find your `celeryconfig`).

+.. _debian-initd-celeryd-example:

 Example configuration
 ~~~~~~~~~~~~~~~~~~~~~